philipwalton/private-parts/README.md

 var privateMethods = { /* ... */ };
 var _ = require('private-parts').createKey(privateMethods);

-// Now the prototype chain looks like this:
+// Now the prototype chain now looks like this:
 _(this)  >>>  privateMethods
 ```